EternityForest/SG1/README.md

 The first time you do this, the internal entropy pool gets encrypted with the key.

+WARNING: At present, switching channels allows packets from the last 18 seconds to be replayed.
+This is because different devices may have slightly different clocks, and we don't want to miss packets due to false replay detection.

+The Kaithem gateway software performs host side checking to compensate for this.

 ### radio.receiveDone()
 If we are recieving, return true and go to standby  got a packet.
 If not, start recieving.